CROCODILE-DWARF: Assembly and Kinematics of Field Dwarf Galaxies with GADGET4-OSAKA: Conclusions

 \begin{contribution}

-KT performed all simulations presented in this paper, analyzed the outputs, created the figures, and wrote the first draft.
-YO has developed the \textsc{gadget4-osaka} code.
-DT and KN helped to interpret the results and polished the text together.
+K.T. performed all simulations presented in this paper, analyzed the outputs, created the figures, and wrote the first draft.
+Y.O. has developed the \textsc{gadget4-osaka} code.
+D.T. and K.N. helped to interpret the results and polished the text together.

 \end{contribution}

 \restartappendixnumbering